sundios/alt-text-image-recognition/README.md

 ## Installation

-To use this script there are a some libraries and some setup to do in order tu run it succesfully.
+To use this script, there are some libraries and some setups to run it successfully.

 ### Requirements.txt

-First we need to install the important libraries we are using for that we can run our `requirements.txt`
+First, we need to install the important libraries we are using for that we can run our `requirements.txt`

 ```bash
 pip install requirements.txt